-The expanding global retail sector which is driven by increased consumption of processed food, among others is expected to drive the growth of the market.
+The expanding global retail sector, which is driven by increased consumption of processed food, among others, is expected to drive the growth of the market.
 This is partly due to the increasing availability of disposable income and the growing rate of urbanization.
-Further growing consumer awareness is further leading to a surge in meat consumption that has been produced devoid of any antibiotics.
-Further, the prospect of the market is estimated to be promising considering the prospects of livestock outlook as per FAO.
+In addition, growing consumer awareness further leads to a surge in meat consumption that has been produced devoid of any antibiotics.
+Besides, the market prospect is estimated to be promising considering the prospects of livestock outlook as per FAO.
 To this end, it is pertinent to note that global poultry and ovine meat production are estimated to grow.
 World ovine meat output is forecast to expand by nearly 1 % in 2020, to 16 million tons.
 The greater extent of the increase is expected to be concentrated in China with some modest growth which has been forecasted for Africa.
-In China, production is forecast to register a 2.3 percent increase, capitalizing on the previous year’s expansion of sheep and goat flocks, when high prices attracted more herders into the sector.
-In 2020 it has been estimated that global poultry meat production will be in the order of 137 million tons, which is reportedly an increase of 2.4 % in comparison to that registered in 2019.
-As far as China is concerned increases are expected due to the poultry meat output that is projected to expand gradually which would be buttressed by the comparatively firm demand, amid continuing high pig meat prices.
+In China, production is forecasted to register a 2.3 percent increase, capitalizing on the previous year’s expansion of sheep and goat flocks, because high prices attracted more herders into the sector.
+In 2020 it was estimated that global poultry meat production would be 137 million tons, which is reportedly an increase of 2.4 % compared to that registered in 2019.
+As far as China is concerned, increases are expected due to the poultry meat output that is projected to expand gradually, which would be buttressed by the comparatively firm demand amid continuing high pig meat prices.

 Frequently Asked Questions (FAQs)